 Faces are a teeming inheritance of fleshy palimpsests that create human visual echoes of the familiar strangers that inhabit our DNA.
-Visual soul-language and its currency in the 21st Century are re-imagined through portraits of three ‘bloody foreigners’ resembling beings of another century, another place: nowness.
+Visual soul-language and its Western currency in the 21st Century are re-imagined through portraits of three London-based ‘bloody foreigners’ resembling beings of another century, another place: nowness.

 A Pan-Hellenic, philosophical lens within a climate of global identity crisis presents unfashionable notions of the soul as the anchor to which humanity over nationality is attached.